Sergiu Celibidache: Career

-From 1945 to 1952 Celibidache was principal conductor of the Berlin Philharmonic.
-He got his big break shortly after the end of World War II in tragic circumstances: Leo Borchard, who was cleared to conduct by the American forces, was shot during a nocturnal car ride, and no other de-Nazified conductors were available.
-But he fought selflessly to have Wilhelm Furtwängler (a great influence on Celibidache) reinstated as orchestra leader, and from 1947 to 1952 they shared the responsibilities of conducting the Philharmonic.
+Celibache had begun making waves with the orchestra's management regarding the age of some of the musicians as well as his controversial views regarding recordings.

+Following the death of Furtwängler in 1954, Celibidache was overlooked to be his official successor of the Berlin Philharmonic.
+Instead, the management chose Herbert von Karajan.
+It took 37 years before a collaboration could once again take place: the concert of Bruckner’s Symphony No. 7 happened only at the instigation of the German president at the time, Richard von Weizsäcker.

 Celibidache later worked with radio orchestras in Stockholm, Stuttgart and Paris.
 He also worked in Britain in the late 1940s and 1950s, due partly to the promotional efforts of the pianist Eileen Joyce and her partner, an artists' agent.
 Joyce said that Celibidache was the greatest conductor she had ever worked with: "he was the only one who got inside my soul".
 In 1970 he was awarded Denmark's Sonning Award.
 From 1979 until his death he was music director of the Munich Philharmonic.
 He regularly taught at Hochschule für Musik Mainz in Germany and in 1984 taught at the Curtis Institute in Philadelphia, Pennsylvania.
-Teaching was a major focus throughout his life and his courses were frequently open to all without fee.
-Among his notable students are Konrad von Abel, Françoys Bernier, Rony Rogoff, Bernhard Sieberer, Markand Thakar, and Nils-Göran Areskoug.
+Teaching was a major focus throughout his life and his courses were frequently open to all without any fee.
+Among his notable students are Enrique García Asensio, Konrad von Abel, Françoys Bernier, Raffaele Napoli, Rony Rogoff, Bernhard Sieberer, Markand Thakar, and Nils-Göran Areskoug.

 He appeared in the film Ambassadors of Music (1952), conducting the Berlin Philharmonic in a performance of Ludwig van Beethoven's Egmont overture.
+Later, he was the subject of two major documentaries: "Celibidache, let it evolve" by Jan Schmidt-Garre and "Celibidache's Garden" by his son Serge Ioan Celebidachi.

 Later years

-His late career was over-shadowed by sexist and discriminatory behaviour that came to light during a 12-year legal battle during his tenure at the Munich Philharmonic with trombonist Abbie Conant.
+A controversy arose over discriminatory behaviour that came to light during a 12-year legal battle during his tenure at the Munich Philharmonic with trombonist Abbie Conant.
 Celibidache claimed Conant lacked the "necessary strength" and "emotional empathy" to lead the trombone section.
-On his orders, she was forced to sit in the second chair and was paid less than her male colleagues on grounds of her gender.
-Celibidache was not invited to give testimony at the trials due to lack of substantiated criticism.
-The courts found in favour of Conant as Celibidache "could not justify his complaint with facts".
-An appeal on the decision failed, and Conant was paid the same as her male colleagues.
+She was asked to sit in the second chair.
+Celibidache was not invited to give testimony at the trials.
+Finally, the courts found in favour of Conant.
+As a consequence, Conant was paid the same as her male colleagues.

+After 37 years of absence, Celibidache was asked by Federal President Richard von Weizsacker to return to Berlin and conduct the Berlin Philharmonic one more time in order to symbolise the end of communism in Europe and the German Reunification.
+Celibidache conducted Bruckner 7th on the 31st of March 1992 with the Berlin Philharmonic.

-Celibidache died at the age of 84 on 14 August 1996 at La Neuville-sur-Essonne, near Paris.
+Celibidache died at the age of 84 on 14 August 1996 at Nemours, near Paris.
 He was buried in the Cimetière de Neuville sur Essonne.